standardebooks/web/README.md

 - Allow submitter or admins to edit unapproved artwork submissions.
 Approved/in use submissions should not be editable by anyone.

-- Write responsive CSS to make artwork list at `/artworks` mobile-friendly.
+- Include in-use ebook slug as a search parameter when searching for artwork by keyword.

 ## PHP code style